shariqmalik10/Covid-19-Visualization/README.md

 # Covid19 Visualization

 ## Introduction
-This is a web page created using JavaScript to display the charts created in Vegalite using a Covid19 dataset
+This is a web page created using JavaScript, HTML and CSS.
+The charts were created using VegaLite.

 ## Description
 You can access the web page via the [link here](https://shariqmalik10.github.io/Covid-19-Visualization/)